BGforgeNet/FO2tweaks/README.md

 ```

 #### Party run speed
 Are you tired of Marcus, Skynet, Lenny lagging behind?
-Then this component is for you.
-Also allows to increase Chosen's run speed (when in heavy armor).
+Then this coomponent is for you.
+It has two separate options:
+* Make Chosen's run speed constant.
+In vanilla game, wearing heavy armor descreases run speed by approximately 20%.
+This option disables the penalty for the Chosen.
+* Increase companions run speed:
+  - All NPCs get a slight boost (like Chosen above).
+  - NPCs who have no running animation (Marcus, Skynet, Lenny) get one, so they will be able to catch up with the Chosen.

 ### Combat
 #### Ammobox